fsuri/Pequin-Artifact/README.md

 - libuv1-dev

 You may install them directly using:
-- `sudo apt install libsodium-dev libgflags-dev libssl-dev libevent-dev libevent-openssl-2.1-7 libevent-pthreads-2.1-7 libboost-all-dev libuv1-dev`
+- `sudo apt install libsodium-dev libgflags-dev libssl-dev libevent-dev libevent-openssl-2.1-7 libevent-pthreads-2.1-7 libboost-all-dev libuv1-dev libpq-dev postgresql-server-dev-all`
 - If using Ubuntu 18.04, use `sudo apt install libevent-openssl-2.1-6 libevent-pthreads-2.1-6` instead for openssl and pthreads.

 In addition, you will need to install the following libraries from source (detailed instructions below):